bartlomiej-milosz/bartlomiej-milosz.github.io/src/content/blog/my-career-transition-story.md

 ---

 *Are you considering a career transition?
 I'd love to connect and share more specific advice.
-Find me on [LinkedIn](https://www.linkedin.com/in/bartłomiej-miłosz-76015b1ba/) or check out my [portfolio projects](https://bartlomiej-milosz.github.io/projects).*
+Find me on [LinkedIn](https://linkedin.com/in/bartlomiej-milosz) or check out my [portfolio projects](https://bartlomiej-milosz.github.io/projects).*

-*What transition are you researching right now?
-What small step could you take this week to move closer to where you want to be?*
+*What transition are you researching right now?*

+*Drop me a message - I respond within 24h and love helping fellow career changers*